On Primes of Ordinary and Hodge-Witt Reduction: Introduction

-Some of the results of this note were included section~6,7 of my 2001 preprint \cite{joshirajan01} with C.~S.~Rajan.
-However when that preprint was accepted for publication in the International Math.
+Now let discuss the main results of \Cref{se:k3-ord}.
+Some of the results of \Cref{se:k3-ord} were included in my preprint \cite[Section~6 and 7]{joshi00a-arxiv-version} with C.~S.~Rajan.
+However, when that preprint was accepted for publication in the International Math.
 Res.
-Notices (see \cite{joshirajan03}), the referee felt that the result for K3 surfaces might be well-known to experts and at any rate the contents of sections 6,7 of that preprint be published independently as the results contained in these two sections were independent of the main results of that paper (namely construction of examples of Frobenius split non-ordinary varieties).
-Subsequent to this the authors lost interest in separate publication of the contents of these two sections.
-One of the important results of the aforementioned sections of \cite{joshirajan01} is about ordinary reductions of $K3$ surfaces over number fields (Theorem~\ref{positive-density}(1)).
-This result has also been proved by Fedor~Bogomolov and Yuri~Zarhin (see \cite{bogomolov09}) by a different method.
-We also note here that a proof of the result for a class of K3 surfaces was also given by Tankeev (see \cite{tankeev95}) under somewhat restrictive hypotheses.
+Notices (see \cite{joshi03}), the referee suggested the removal of these sections as Theorem~\ref{th:positive-density}(1) might be well-known to experts and at any rate the contents of sections 6,7 of that preprint be published independently because the results contained in these two sections were independent of the main results of that paper (namely construction of examples of Frobenius split non-ordinary varieties).
+Hence, the results of this \Cref{se:k3-ord} do not appear in \cite{joshi03} and remained unpublished.
+Subsequently (Theorem~\ref{th:positive-density}(1)) was proved by Fedor~Bogomolov and Yuri~Zarhin (see \cite{bogomolov09}) by a different method.
 Both the approaches (ours and that of \cite{bogomolov09}) are important.
-For a non-trivial geometric application of Theorem~\ref{positive-density}(1) see \cite{bogomolov11,liedtke12,benoist14}.
-Our proof of Theorem~\ref{positive-density}(1) mirrors closely the proof given by Ogus for abelian surfaces.
-Our methods are different from those of \cite{bogomolov09} and \cite{tankeev95} and proves, in addition to establishing the existence of primes of ordinary reduction for K3 surfaces, a crucial step (see Theorem~\ref{positive-density}(2)) in the proof of existence of primes of Hodge-Witt reduction for abelian threefolds (Theorem~\ref{positive-density-hodge-witt-abelian}).
+For a non-trivial geometric application of Theorem~\ref{th:positive-density}(1) see the S\'eminaire Bourbaki lecture \cite{benoist15} on the construction of rational curves on K3 surfaces by \cite{bogomolov11}, \cite{liedtke12}, and others.
+Our methods are different from those of \cite{bogomolov09}, \cite{tankeev95} and proves, in addition to establishing the existence of primes of ordinary reduction for K3 surfaces, a crucial step (see Theorem~\ref{th:positive-density}(2)) in the proof of existence of primes of Hodge-Witt reduction for abelian threefolds (\Cref{th:positive-density-hodge-witt-abelian-threefold})--thus verifying \Cref{con:positive-density-hodge-witt} for all abelian threefolds.
 This is certainly a new result of independent interest.
-The proofs of these two results are closely linked and it would seem artificial to separate them.
-This is our rationale for publishing these results.
+The proofs of these two results are so closely linked that it would seem artificial to separate them.
+This is our rationale for publishing these hitherto unpublished results with C.~S.~Rajan.

-For purposes of citation, we provide joint attributions to results obtained with C.~S.~Rajan; all the unattributed or uncited results are ours.
+For purposes of citation, we provide joint attributions to results obtained with C.~S.~Rajan; all the unattributed or uncited results are mine.